gbif/registry/registry-service/README.md

 If the code is not provided and the identifier matches it's considered a exact match.

-The identifier match also includes the matches by key (UUID).
+The identifier match also includes the matches by key (UUID) - e.g.: `institutionId=1a69e6fc-4a8d-44d5-90a6-a7dc7a1aa7c7`.

 Also, there are some specific conditions based on the entity type:
 - Institutions: if the `ownerInstitutionCode` is different than the institutions matched we discard them and